luguslabs/habs/doc/keys-initialisation.md

 # Keys initialisation

 The bootstrap of an Archipel chain needs a pre-requiste keys generation.
-Those keys will be use for the node identities in the federation and use for authoring blocks and chain consensus, transacions propagation for runtime functions calls.
+Those keys will be use for the node identities in the federation and use for authoring blocks and chain consensus, transactions propagation of runtime functions calls.
 Moreover, in addition to [Archipel keys](#archipel-keys), you need to create keys for your external service.
-For first external service polkadot supported, you have to generate [Polkadot keys](#polkadot-keys) for the validator service top operate properly.
+For the first supported external service polkadot, you have to generate [Polkadot keys](#polkadot-keys) for the validator service top operate properly.

 ## Subkey key Tool